 Our base is a field camp of one to two person dome, a Bedu mess and a kitchen tent set in a quiet desert oasis.
 There are standard toilets and showers; each person will have their own comfortable dome tent to sleep in, and there are bigger tents for couples.

 Up to 12 team members + 1 local biologist + 1 expedition leader.

 None.
 You don't need to be a scientist or have any special qualifications - everyone can take part and there are no age limits whatsoever.

 Fitness level required

-Ability to walk about 4-8 km per day in sandy desert terrain and the ability to tolerate heat and sometimes wind.
+Ability to walk up to 9 km per day in sandy desert terrain and the ability to tolerate heat and sometimes wind.